Timinator2000/techio-algo-x/19 - 2025 and beyond/15 - battleship solitaire.md

 # Solving Logic Puzzle Logically 💯

-I have solved all Battleship Solitaire test cases and validators without any backtracking.
-This is not an easy row to hoe, but if you like a pure logic challenge, this might be exactly what you're looking for!
-Click [here](solving-with-logic-only) to see my progress toward solving as many logic puzzles as possible, strictly with logic, no guessing and no backtracking.
+I have solved all Battleship Solitaire test cases and validators without a single step of backtracking.
+It’s not an easy row to hoe, but if you enjoy a pure logic challenge, this one delivers.
+Click [here](solving-with-logic-only) to see my ongoing progress toward solving as many logic puzzles as possible — strictly with reasoning, no guessing, and no backtracking.